-All emergency medicines, such as asthma inhalers and adrenaline pens, will be readily available to children and will not be locked away.
+All emergency medicines, such as asthma inhalers and auto injectors, will be readily available to children and will not be locked away.
+A spare asthma inhaler and auto injector is also available in the school office.

 Schools will allow children to carry their own inhalers.
 If the child is too young or immature to take personal responsibility for their inhaler, staff will make sure that it is stored in a safe but readily accessible place, and clearly marked with the child's name.